Providence Research is headed by Dr. Darryl Knight.

 Providence Research Organizational Chart

-Established in 2005, PHCRI promotes research activities throughout its centres: BC Centre for Excellence in HIV/AIDS, BC Centre on Substance Use, Centre for Health Evaluation and Outcome Sciences, and Centre for Heart Lung Innovation.
+Established in 2005, PHCRI promotes research activities throughout its centres: BC Centre for Excellence in HIV/AIDS, BC Centre on Substance Use, Centre for Health Evaluation and Outcome Sciences, Centre for Gender and Sexual Health Equity, and Centre for Heart Lung Innovation.

 The Research Facilitation Office provides administrative support for research at PHCRI in the areas of research ethics, finance, human resources, contracts and grants administration, education, and communication.